 Huanglong has a special beauty in each season.
 Unusual is the winter scenery, especially if the trees are covered with bright white frost.
 The blue-green and yellow colors of the ponds make an impressive contrast to the black and white scenery.

-To access the valley one should buy ticket.
-It is fairly expensive but nevertheless the valley is full with visitors who come to admire the unique beauty of this amazing place.
+To access the valley one should buy a ticket.
+It is fairly expensive but nevertheless, the valley is full of visitors who come to admire the unique beauty of this amazing place.

 - Haijing Wang, Zaihua Liu, Jinliu Zhang, Hailong Sun, Dejun An, Ruxian Fu & Xiaoping Wang, Spatial and Temporal Hydrochemical Variations of the Spring-fed Travertine-depositing Stream in the Huanglong Ravine, Sichuan, SW China.
 Acta Carsologica 39/2 – 2010.
 Accessed on the 20th December 2016.

 - G. Lua,b, C. Zhenga, R.J.
 Donahoea, W. Berry Lyonsa.
 Controlling processes in a CaCO3 precipitating stream in Huanglong Natural Scenic District, Sichuan, China.
 Journal of Hydrology 230 (2000) 34–54.

 China has got it all – more than one billion people, a large area, a great and very long history, very distinct and at the same time – very diverse cultures, great and varied nature.

 This category includes very diverse landmarks that have one thing in common: all of them are created by springs that are depositing chemical sediments – silica, carbonates, salt, or other chemical compounds.